Illinois Criminal Statute of Limitations

 Breach of Fiduciary Duties

-• Other breaches of fiduciary duties: one year after discovery of the offense or within one year after prosecuting officer becomes aware of offense, up to a maximum additional three years
+• Other breaches of fiduciary duties: one year after the discovery of the offense or the prosecutor becomes aware of the offense, up to a maximum additional three years

-• Misconduct in public office: one year after discovery of the offense or within one year after prosecuting officer becomes aware of offense, up to a maximum additional three years
+• Misconduct in public office: one year after discovery of the offense or the prosecutor becomes aware of the offense, up to a maximum additional three years

 Forgery and Theft-Related Offenses